 The district is required by law to share important information and to have parents and student athletes acknowledge that you have received it.
-The information is included in this packet on subsequent pages.
+The information is included in this packet on subsequent pages following this sign off sheet.
+After you and your student-athlete have reviewed it, please complete the sign off below.